 But that was how this one went and the finish at Rocketman on my short list of best moments ever.
 Honestly.
 Loved this race …in hindsight.
 So for 2016? …I registered for Ironman Louisville a couple weeks ago.
 October 9th, 2016 is the date.
 So 2016 will be big – no matter the outcome.

-So this recipe.
+So this cheese dip recipe.
 I used to be more consistent with posting healthy foods leading up to races, then a splurgy post-tri recipe after.
 But that was when I was doing smaller races more often.
 I am most certainly in a post-tri splurge to end all splurges – I have not stopped eating for a week now.
 But this creamy, easy dip just came to me today and had to be made.

-This dip uses tangy, delicious banana peppers with bacon for a creamy new dip that I hope you will want to add to your holiday or entertaining spread.
+This cheese dip uses tangy, delicious banana peppers with bacon for a creamy new dip that I hope you will want to add to your holiday or entertaining spread.
 Not everyone can do jalapeno or sausage or spicy which are so common in quesos and cheese dips.
 So this dip, so so flavorful as it is, is an outstanding option for the crowd to make everyone happy.
 It got the thumbs up from my whole family, including the ones that do not do spicy.
-A nice, easy mild dip that, trust me …will be gone.
+A nice, easy mild cheese dip that, trust me …will be gone.

 Banana Pepper and Bacon Hot Dip